RPIERIS/my-emoji-app/README.md

-# Emoji Love - Emoji Hate
+# Do you use this emoji

-I have created this from a Scrimba Module.
+I have created this from the [Your personality in emojis section](https://scrimba.com/learn/frontend/you-in-emojis-cWvQ9rT2) on module 3 in Scrimba.
 I also use MDN Web Docs quite regularly to learn.
 My aim was to adapt the emoji course and use everything I learnt on Module 3 in the project.
 A few elements I found very interesting were

 1. localStorage - JS function with the ability to getItem, setItem and clear.
 I also learnt about JSON.parse and JSON.stringify.
 These were needed as localstorage saves as a string.
 An array would need to be changed.
 2. Math.Random and Math.floor.
 Creating random numbers was fun and I wanted to incorporate it to the project.

-## images
-heaven
-Photo by <a href="https://unsplash.com/@kaushikpanchal?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Kaushik Panchal</a> on <a href="https://unsplash.com/s/photos/heaven?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-hell
-Photo by <a href="https://unsplash.com/@ianstauffer?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Ian Stauffer</a> on <a href="https://unsplash.com/s/photos/hell?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
+The idea of the app is to see if the person uses a emoji or not.
+I ideally would have liked to test the knowledge of someone on Emojis but I dont have the knowledge at present.
+One thing I would like to incorporate to the project is not to repeat the random emojis.
+However I dont know how to go along and find the relevant emoji to remove.
 ## Experimenting code

 I am using the below section to experitment with some elements.

 One of the first things I did was to see if I could save and load everythings as an array.
-However it appears that emojis have different lenths so it is not possible to place them on the browser/user-agent via a for loop.
+However it appears that emojis have different lengths so it is not possible to place them on the browser/user-agent via a for loop.
 I found a question for this on Stack Overflow asking ["how can I split a string containing emoji into an array"](https://stackoverflow.com/questions/24531751/how-can-i-split-a-string-containing-emoji-into-an-array).
 The below code is an unsuccesful attempt at it.

 ```
 pushBtn.addEventListener("click", function(){